Florida Wind Speed · Broward County · HVHZ

 By city

-The countywide 170 mph value applies whether the building sits on the beach in Hollywood or 14 miles inland in Coral Springs.
-The exposure column is informational — the actual exposure category for any specific site must be confirmed against ASCE 7-22 §26.7.
+The countywide 170 mph value applies on Hollywood beach or 14 miles inland in Coral Springs.
+The setting column is informational — confirm exposure against ASCE 7-22 §26.7.

 City Primary ZIP Wind Speed (Cat II) Typical Setting Reference